This module will normally focus on the following themes in law and language studies:

 - Language rights, privilege and manipulation: minority language rights; narratives of hospitality and impunity in ‘making’ refugees; storytelling, judgement and crimes against humanity; the language of populism and the rise of the far right.

-- Introduction to the emerging theoretical field of humanities approaches to human rights, focusing on how broader cultural issues of representation are reflected in questions of justice, judgment and truth-telling.
+- Introduction to the emerging theoretical field of humanities approaches to human rights, focusing on how broader cultural issues of representation are reflected in questions of justice, judgement and truth-telling.

 - Introduction to the emerging (sub)discipline of legal linguistics (i.e. the techniques used by linguists to reveal evidence; the language used in legal interactions).